 Most LLCs should create a buyout agreement.
 The few exceptions include a business that has:

 Chances are that at some point a member will leave a company.
 Without a buyout agreement, state law may force the dissolution of an LLC when one member leaves.
 A buyout agreement can establish preset guidelines for handling changes in ownership and can prevent unwanted buyers from obtaining an interest in the company.
 A buyout agreement can control:

 Buyout agreements are usually included in the LLCs operating agreement, but a separate document can also record buyout terms.

 A buyout agreement determines what events will initiate a buyout of a member's interest.
 Common events include:

 When ownership interests change, a buyout agreement can not only give the LLC the right to purchase the departing member's interest, it can also include terms that force the LLC to buy a departing member's interest.

 If you're in the process of deciding whether or not a buyout agreement is right for your LLC, you may want some professional legal advice.
-A small business attorney can walk you through the various options if a member decides to leave the LLC or otherwise, and ultimately can save your company money and hassles down the road.
-Get started today with a free legal evaluation of your small business needs.
+Contact a local business attorney who can walk you through the various options if a member decides to leave the LLC and help draft the buyout agreement, if necessary.